 The Hofbogen – a new future for the Hofplein viaduct

 In February 2006 the Com.Wonen, Stadswonen, PWS and Vestia housing corporations joined forces and purchased the Hofplein line railway viaduct from the Dutch Railways.
 The reason behind this move was the dominant presence of the Hofplein viaduct in the urban area of Rotterdam North, an area that is extremely important to the corporations concerned.
 Due to its length, the viaduct crosses several city suburbs and at certain points the line is literally wedged in by later urban expansion.
 Consequently, the Hofplein viaduct also makes a vital contribution to the quality of social life in the surrounding area.
 The aim of the purchase is to restore the neglected Hofplein viaduct to its former glory so that it will actively contribute to the quality of the public surroundings.
-Moreover, in 2009 Ranstadrail will discontinue the Hofplein line route, which means that an extremely large site will then become available on top of the elevated railway track.
+Moreover, in 2009 Ranstadrail has discontinued the Hofplein line route, which means that an extremely large site has become available on top of the elevated railway track.
 A carefully considered new use for this former railway line, as a public or semi-public recreation area will also make a key contribution to upgrading the quality of the northern suburbs of the city.
 However, the aim goes even further than this; the redeveloped viaduct will not only benefit the local inhabitants but, due to its unique combination of sturdy engineering architecture and attractive programme, it should also tempt other inhabitants of Rotterdam to visit this special location in the city.

 Transformation of the Hofplein viaduct

 To achieve these high ambitions, Hofbogen BV, in which all four partners have a share, was founded specially for this operation.
 The main task of the project firm, which is housed under one of the viaduct’s 189 arches, is to supervise both the form and organisation of the transformation and restoration of the viaduct.
 In concrete terms this means that it will focus on the spatial and programmatic redevelopment of the top and under the arches.
 One of the most important fundamental principles here will be to make use of the original qualities of this monumental object and to emphasise the embedding of the viaduct in the urban fabric.
-The aim is to start carrying out the first phase of the plans in 2009, when Randstadrail has disappeared.

 Managing and letting the vaulted spaces.